dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 [Image Folder](https://www.are.na/image-consultant/hydrostate)

 ![[Pasted image 20221129004459.png]]
-Imagineou and the homies just posted up on one of these for a few weeks.
+Imagine you and the homies just posted up on one of these for a few weeks.
 Hopping from rig to rig avoid the Coast Fags or whoever thinks you can't be there.
 Zipping from platform to platform on a jetski or speedboat and docking it

 ![[Pasted image 20221129004521.png]]